-DOM subscribes to a language line service that provides interpretation services for incoming calls.
-The subscribed interpretation services provide access in minutes to persons who interpret English into as many as 140 languages.
-Each DOM Regional office is set up with an automated access code under the DOM identification code.
-A Limited English Proficient (LEP) Policy has been established.
-All essential staff has received training on the use of the Language Line Service.
+The State subscribes to a language line service that provides interpretation services for incoming calls from the person with limited English proficiency (LEP).
+The subscribed interpretation service provides access in minutes to persons who interpret from English into as many as 140 languages.
+Each Medicaid Regional office is set up with an automated access code under the State identification code.

+An LEP Policy has been established.
+All essential staff have received training on the use of the Language Line Service.
 All necessary steps have been taken to ensure that staff understand the established LEP policy and are capable of carrying it out.

-The key to the telephone language interpreter service is to provide meaningful access to benefits and services for LEP persons and to ensure that the language assistance provided results in accurate and effective communication between DOM and applicants/beneficiaries about the type of services and/or benefits available and about the applicants' or beneficiaries' circumstances.
+The key to the telephone language interpreter service is to provide meaningful access to benefits and services for LEP persons, and to ensure that the language assistance provided results in accurate and effective communication between the Division of Medicaid and individuals about the types of services and/or benefits available, and about the person's circumstances.

-C-1: Summary of Services Covered (1 of 2)